Five Warning Signs Your Supply Chain Is in Polycrisis Mode

 Quick test: pull the last five incidents.
 Mark the next team touched within seven days.
 If three or more repeat, you have a propagation gap.

-First fix: for every incident close, add a “next hop” note.
+First fix: on every incident close, add a “next hop” note.
 Capture the pathway, the owner and one prevention switch.

 3) Decision latency rises as manual patches spread

 What it means: the system lacks pre-authorised options.
-Authority and information do not meet in time.
+Information and authority do not meet in time.
 Latency grows at each hand-off.

-Quick test: measure the time from signal to decision to action for the last disruption.
-If the middle step dominates, you have a switch problem.
+Quick test: measure time from signal → decision → action for the last disruption.
+If the middle step dominates, switches are missing.

 4) Finance and operations tell different stories

 Service improves while cash worsens.
 Or the reverse.
-Expedited freight costs show up two weeks after the fix.
+Premium transport costs appear two weeks after the fix.
 A distributor extends terms without warning.

-What it means: you are missing the financial pathway on the map.
-Operational recovery masks liquidity and margin aftershocks.
+What it means: the financial pathway is missing from the map.
+Operational recovery hides liquidity and margin aftershocks.

-Quick test: take your last disruption.
-Ask treasury for the cash view by week.
+Quick test: take the last disruption.
+Ask treasury for the weekly cash view.
 If it surprises operations, add the pathway to the map.

-First fix: add two triggers with cash effects.
-Examples: aged receivables breach threshold days.
-Expedited freight costs exceed a % threshold of move cost.
+First fix: add two explicit triggers with cash effects.
+Examples: aged receivables breach a threshold.
+Premium transport exceeds a set percent of move cost.

 5) Playbooks exist, but there are no switches

 You have a binder of steps.
 You do not have specific moves tied to thresholds.
-Escalation becomes a default answer.
+Escalation becomes the default answer.

 What it means: playbooks describe activity, not choice.
 They lack the link from trigger to decision to pre-cleared option.

 Quick test: pick one scenario.
-Point to the line that says “If X crosses Y for Z hours, do A, owned by B.” If you cannot, you have a playbook gap.
+Find the line that says “If X crosses Y for Z hours, do A, owned by B.” If you cannot, you have a playbook gap.

 First fix: convert steps into switches.
 Name the trigger, the option and the owner.
 Add a simple evidence check to avoid false positives.